What is a Probiotic?

 All four of these probiotics figure prominently in populations of normal microbiota in dogs.

-Along with providing strong anti-microbial activity in the GI tract, these bacteria are also extremely vigorous and capable of significantly modifying and improving intestinal health.
+Along with providing strong anti-microbial activity in the GI tract, these bacteria are also extremely vigorous and capable of significantly modifying and improving gut health.
 L. reuteri, in particular, has been found to be helpful in preventing or alleviating canine intestinal infections.

 4. Lactobacillus acidophilus